TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 To install synaptic, run this command in a terminal:

 ```
-sudo apt-get install -y synaptic
+sudo apt install -y synaptic
 ```

 Relevant XKCD:<br>
 <a href="https://xkcd.com/149/"><img src="https://imgs.xkcd.com/comics/sandwich.png"/></a>

 Open synaptic, click the update button to get the latest list of programs, and then page down to browse.
 That is an incredibly large list of programs.
 All of them are absolutely free.
 Most of them are open source.
 The search button at the top right allows you to search for keywords in the name and description.